Welcome to custEM!¶

 In addition, we recommend to read the Tips&Tricks section, which contains further practical advise based on our modeling experiences.

 The python API documentation is available online on ReadtheDocs.
 In, addition, the complete API documentation is available as “hmtl_doc” zip-file in the docs directory of the custEM repository and can be accessed via opening the “index.html” file in the zip directory with your favorite browser.

 The Source code documentation content is generated automatically when publishing new custEM versions.
 Detailed information about specific functionalities might be accessed with help of the Index or using the Search Page.

 Tutorials are available in the tutorials directory in the custEM repository as jupyter notebook, python script, and in html format.
 The html documentation of the Tutorials can be also accessed in the corresponding section.
 Please note that the usage of jupyter notebooks is not straightforward in combination with multiprocessing.
 For running the run_tutorial, please use the provided run_tutorial.py script and call it from the command line with the mpirun syntax:

 –> mpirun -n x python run_tutorial.py

-The custEM toolbox is licensed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL), just as FEniCS.
-The terms of the LGPL are listed in the License file.
+The custEM toolbox is licensed under the GNU GENERAL PUBLIC LICENSE (GPL).
+The terms are listed here License.

-Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi or TetGen if submodules based on these developments are used for your purposes.
+Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi, TetGen, COMET and empymod if submodules based on their developments are used.